 Tuamotu tropical moist forests

-Tuamotu islands are corall atolls – each of them is a stack of some 400 m thick layer of corall limestone on the top of submerged basalt plateau.
+Tuamotu islands are coral atolls – each of them is a stack of some 400 m thick layer of coral limestone on the top of submerged basalt plateau.

 Almost all forms of life have developed here in extreme isolation… until the coming of humans who brought lots of alien species with them and exterminated many unique species in Tuamotu islands.

 Only on three islands have survived more or less pristine examples of this ecosystem – on the unique Henderson Island, Makatea and Niau.

 Until late scientists considered that the low lying Tuamotu islands have similar fauna and flora.
-Only in the recent decades it has been discovered that these seemingly equal islands have rather diverse composition of plants and animals.
+Only in recent decades, it has been discovered that these seemingly equal islands have a rather diverse composition of plants and animals.

 The 26 km² large Niau atoll is an excellent example to this.
 This island has a characteristic form of an enclosed ring with a hypersaline lagoon in the middle.
 The core part of this ring contains nearly pristine, moist forest, called feo.
 It grows on a jagged limestone.

 The ecosystem of this island developed in isolation for 50 000 years until here arrived Polynesians.
 It seems that they managed to deplete the ecosystem and contemporary feo is not the original, primeval forest of Niau.
-But nevertheless this is old forest with species of plants and animals which are not met anywhere else in the world.
+But nevertheless, this is an old forest with species of plants and animals which are not met anywhere else in the world.